 Yes.
 To teach English permanently in Russia.
 Also, to be a tour guide in New Zealand.

 What destination placed you furthest outside your comfort zone?

 Palestine which is home to the most beautiful and hospitable people in the world.

 Is there anything you won’t travel without?
 A must-have item for your travels?

 - My camera

 Best piece of advice to share from your travels?

 If people say ‘It’s not about the money’, it’s generally about the money.

 I’m going to fly to the United States, buy a motorhome and tick off the 14 states I have left to see.

-Follow James at @chroniclesofdorza on Instagram to keep up with his adventures!
+Follow Jamie at @chroniclesofdorza on Instagram to keep up with his adventures!